 When a student, of any age, is removed from class by a teacher or when a student of compulsory attendance age is suspended out of school pursuant to Education Law §3214, the district will take immediate steps to provide an alternative means of instruction for the student.
 The district may provide alternative instruction to those students not of compulsory school attendance age.
 When a student with a disability is to be suspended or removed for more than ten consecutive school days, the Committee on Special Education shall convene to determine the services to be provided during the suspension to enable the student to continue to participate in the general education curriculum and to progress toward meeting the goals set out in the student's IEP.
-When a student with a disability is to be suspended or removed for ten or less days, the student's instructor or tutor during the suspension shall consult with at least one of the student's regularly-assigned teachers to determine the extent to which services are needed, so as to enable the student to continue to participate in the general education curriculum, although in another setting, and to progress in meeting the goals set out in the student's IEP.
+When a student with a disability is to be suspended or removed for ten or less days, the student's instructor or tutor during the suspension shall consult with at least one of the student's regularly-assigned teachers to determine the extent to which services are needed, so as to enable the student to continue to participate in the goals set out in the student's IEP.